Add a Windows line-of-business app to Microsoft Intune

 - Privacy URL: Optionally, enter the URL of a website that contains privacy information for the app.
 The URL appears in the company portal.

 - Command-line arguments: Optionally, enter any command-line arguments that you want to apply to the .msi file when it runs.
 An example is /q.
 Do not include the msiexec command or arguments, such as /i or /x, as they are automatically used.
 For more information, see Command-Line Options.
+If the .MSI file needs additional command-line options consider using Win32 app management.

 - Developer: Optionally, enter the name of the app developer.